 The female literacy rate in India is around 65.46% as compared to 74% male literacy rate.
 Illiteracy has always been the root cause of several socio-economic problems in India.
 In rural areas, women are still deprived of higher education.

 This condition limits their know-how of business management functions.
-A well-educated woman has higher chances of managing a successful business empire.
+A well-educated woman has higher chance of managing a successful business empire.
 On the other hand, less qualified women tend to struggle a lot for managing regular business functions as well.

 Here is a list of the top government schemes to promote women education in India: